-Author’s note 2: I did make an important bestseller list.
+Author’s note 2: My book did make two important bestseller lists, one of which makes it a national bestseller.
 Even if that doesn’t make me more worthy as a person, I REALLY WANTED IT!

 4. Books really are hard to sell.

-Depending on your audience, it can be harder to sell a $28 book than a $500 course.
+Depending on your audience, it can be harder to sell a $28 book than a $500 or even $5000 course.
 You may need to come up with offers for people who just don’t want to buy a book.